Suzanne Rotondo, MPA

 In this work, the focus is to build high performing teams through not only what is done, but how it is done, often in an effort to lead and implement change in organizations undergoing enormous transformation due to both internal and external shifts.

-Over the last 15 years, Suzanne has worked with a variety of social justice organizations and non-profits including Sierra Club, Clinton Foundation, Chan Zuckerberg Foundation (CZI), Planned Parenthood Federation of America, Healthcare without Harm, NYC LGBT Center, Philadelphia Mayor’s Office, Garrison Institute, Families USA, ParentsTogether, City Manager’s Office City of Eugene, Swarthmore College, Natural Resource Defense Council, and Open Society Foundation.
+Over the last 15 years, Suzanne has worked with a variety of social justice organizations and non-profits including the Sierra Club, Clinton Foundation, Natural Resource Defense Council (NRDC), Open Society Foundation, Children’s Investment Fund Foundation (CIFF), The Ad Council, Tempest Advisors, Chan Zuckerberg Foundation (CZI), Planned Parenthood Federation of America, Healthcare without Harm, NYC LGBT Center, Philadelphia Mayor’s Office, Garrison Institute, Families USA, City Manager’s Office City of Eugene, DOROT Elder Services, and Trauma Support Services for Refugees.

-Suzanne draws upon extensive experience from her on-going work with select private sector companies, primarily in the media/entertainment sector, including BuzzFeed, MTV, Disney, ASCAP (American Society of Composers and Publishers), Paramount Studios, VH1, NBCUniversal, and Black Entertainment Television.
+Suzanne draws upon extensive experience from her on-going work with select private sector companies, primarily in the media/entertainment sector, including Netflix, BuzzFeed, PTTOW!, MTV, ASCAP, Disney, Paramount Studios, VH1, NBCUniversal, LOGO TV, and Black Entertainment Television.

 Suzanne holds a Masters of Public Administration from Harvard University’s Kennedy School of Government and is an alum of the Gestalt Institute of Cleveland’s IOS program, Teleos Leadership Institute’s Executive Coaching program as well as Robert Gass’s Art of Transformational Consulting program.
 Redshift Leadership makes annual donations of 5% of revenue to organizations that make a positive difference including Doctors without Borders, Heifer International, The Council on Aging, Howard University, CARE International, God’s Love We Deliver (nutrition delivery), Philabundance, NY Lawyers for Public Interest, Healthcare for the Homeless Clinicians’ Network, UNHC for the Rights of Refugees, Polaris Project and Breast Cancer Research.